erebos12/system_design/databases/readme.md

     - easier to add new shards
     - but single point of failure and must be super reliable

 > BE CAREFUL WITH SHARDING !
-It can be complicated and increases complexity very much!
+It can be complicated and could increase complexity significantly!